-CLIENT: FESTIVAL REPUBLIC/CULTURE WORKS EAST
+CLIENT: FESTIVAL REPUBLIC

-PROJECT: EVENT PRODUCTION AND MANAGEMENT FESTIVALS/COMMUNITY
+PROJECT: EVENT PROGRAMMING, PRODUCTION AND MANAGEMENT FESTIVALS/COMMUNITY

 FIELD: EVENT PRODUCTION/EDUCATION

 Set in a beautiful, rural location, producing content at Latitude Festival requires you to be both conscious of and work with the landscape.
-InBetweeners nestles in woodland on a steep hillside.
+InBetweeners nestles in woodland on a hillside.
 Activities take place in tents and on stages within the trees, and also extend out into the wider festival, encouraging young people to be both audience and to play a more active part in the festival.

 InBetweeners provides a platform for inter/national and local organisations to showcase and introduce their work to young festival goers.
 This makes for a really great experience for young people, but also for the creative and cultural organisations and individuals who have the opportunity to engage with new audiences, and each other.